NBISweden/workshop-reproducible-research/pages/rmarkdown/r-markdown-7-extra-material.md

 and ending with `@`.

 There is simply a plethora of tweaks, variables and parameters that you can use for PDF rendering, but it can be quite overwhelming if you're just starting out.
 We recommend using HTML for most things, especially data analysis, but PDF certainly has its strengths - you could, for example, write a whole paper (and its supplementary material) in R Markdown with LaTeX *only*, without using Microsoft Word or anything else - it doesn't get much more reproducible than that!
+In fact, there are several publication-ready templates on a per-journal basis in the package [`rticles`](https://github.com/rstudio/rticles), which can greatly facilitate this process!

 ## Presentations in R Markdown